-Christmas Concert in the Minorite Church
+Christmas Concerts in the Minorite Church

 SKU